Deep-Spark/DeepSparkHub/cv/classification/googlenet/pytorch/README.md

 # GoogLeNet

 ## Model Description
-GoogLeNet is a type of convolutional neural network based on the Inception architecture.
-It utilises Inception modules, which allow the network to choose between multiple convolutional filter sizes in each block.
-An Inception network stacks these modules on top of each other, with occasional max-pooling layers with stride 2 to halve the resolution of the grid.

-## Step 1: Preparing
+GoogLeNet is a pioneering deep convolutional neural network that introduced the Inception architecture.
+It features multiple parallel convolutional filters of different sizes within Inception modules, allowing efficient feature extraction at various scales.
+The network uses 1x1 convolutions for dimensionality reduction, making it computationally efficient.
+GoogLeNet achieved state-of-the-art performance in image classification tasks while maintaining relatively low computational complexity.
+Its innovative design has influenced many subsequent CNN architectures in computer vision.

+## Model Preparation

+### Prepare Resources

 Sign up and login in [ImageNet official website](https://www.image-net.org/index.php), then choose 'Download' to download the whole ImageNet dataset.
 Specify `/path/to/imagenet` to your ImageNet path in later training process.

 The ImageNet dataset path structure should look like: